-For the selection of investments, the manager has chosen two environmental indicators: "Greenhouse Gas Intensity" and "Exposure to companies active in the fossil fuel sector".
-The subfund's consideration of these indicators stems from, in particular, the application of our coal phase-out policy as well as sectoral exclusions set out by the label guidelines.
+• For the selection of investments, the manager has chosen an environmental indicator:

+"Greenhouse Gas Intensity".
+The subfund's consideration of this indicator stems from, in particular, the application of our coal phase-out policy.
 In addition, the manager favours companies with low CO2 emissions or companies working to reduce their carbon intensity.